Improving Welding Automation Safety With Risk Assessment and Training

 When possible, it’s ideal to have a window or opening that allows consumables to be changed or inspected from outside the weld cell.
 If this isn’t feasible, programming the robot to stop near the weld cell door simplifies consumable changeover and eliminates the need for the operator to enter the cell, maneuver around tooling or climb on anything to complete the job.

 When performing maintenance on a reamer, begin by resetting the equipment to a home state, de-energizing it and following lockout/tagout procedures.
-Be certain there is no air or electricity supplied to the reamer.
+Be certain there is no supply of air or electricity to the reamer.
 When changing over cutter blades, always wear gloves and use two wrenches to remove and install them.
 Reset the reamer to a home state when finished.
 This is an important last step, as the reamer will automatically complete a cycle as soon as it receives a start signal and is reenergized.

 Navigating the robotic welding cell safely